hmdbmz/hmdbmz/README.md

 - 🤔 I’m looking for help with React
 - 💬 Ask me about CNC programming
 - 📫 How to reach me: shoot me a DM or email!
-- ⚡ Fun fact: I love Formule 1
+- ⚡ Fun fact: I love Formule 1 , Seafood and creating programs!

 (NOTE: This is a public Github Account to showcase my progress on personal projects , no work of my employers will be shown here.)